Parquery/swagger-to/README.rst

 Due to the lack of time, we can not cover all of the Swagger specification.
 The current generators work well for all of our simple and not-so-simple use cases.
 We believe they can also cover most of the other people's needs as well.

-Here is a non-comprehensive list.
+Here is a non-comprehensive list:

 * **anoynimous objects**.
 We do not support anonymous objects in the definitions.
 Please define all objects as top level definitions.

 * **parameters**.
+Go server and Python client support query, body, path and header parameters.
-Most generators cover only query, body and path parameters.
+  Elm and Typescript + Angular clients support only query, body and path parameters.
+  Cookie parameters are not supported.

 * **default values**.
-We do not support default values due to impedance mismatch between JSON and the target languages.
+We do not support default values due to the impedance mismatch between JSON and the target languages.

 * **validation of responses**.
 Responses from the server are not validated due to the complexity and the run-time overhead.